 Running every day is fast becoming a preferred exercise method.
 As per statistics, one in five people has running as part of their exercise routine.
 Running and jogging comes with a host of benefits that are both good for the mind and the body.
 One of the best advantages of running is that you can do it anytime that suits you and is inexpensive.

 Here are some of the advantages of running daily:

 Better brain performance:

 Running every day has been proven to raise the heart rate and increases the flow of oxygen-rich blood in the body.
 A study conducted in 2013, has confirmed that shorter-term exercises such as running and jogging give a whole lot of benefits for the brain, such as improving cognitive memory and so on.
-It also increases the blood flow to the hippocampus, a region prominently affected by the Alzheimer disease.
+It also increases the blood flow to the hippocampus, a region prominently affected by Alzheimer’s disease.

 Irrespective of any bad or good days, running will boost your spirits and induce positive vibes.
 This boost is also known as a “Runner’s high.”
 It is a feeling that a person usually gets when they have a good run or a great job.
-Running is also one of the intense endurance activity that triggers the release of endocannabinoids, a chemical responsible for pleasure according to a 2012 study.
+Running is also one of the intense endurance activities that triggers the release of endocannabinoids, a chemical responsible for pleasure according to a 2012 study.

 There is a theory that humans have evolved over the years to like running

 Running every day does come up with one huge advantage, they give a restful sleep.
 A study found out that people who have running or jogging as part of their daily exercise it gives them a good night’s sleep.
 Some of the notable improvements in the study were found in the following areas:

 4.Decreasing day sleep routine